 Our address is:

 Castle Meadow Road

 The Archives building fronts onto Wilford Street.
 We are next door to the Magistrates Court, and the HMRC Buildings (formerly Inland Revenue) are across the road.

 The Archives building is a five minutes walk from Nottingham Railway Station and the Broadmarsh Bus Station.
 Plan your journey using public transport.

-Nottinghamshire Archives' car park will close to the public and staff on 1 April 2014.
-This will be in preparation for building work at the Archives.
+Nottinghamshire Archives' car park closed to the public and staff on 1 April 2014, in preparation for building work at the Archives.